hhaofan/CMM21-Projects-Overview/README.md

 ## 3. Rigid body dynamics
 ### 3.1 Basic features

 This task attains the feature of rigid body dynamics simulation.
 Under these three conditions, the motion of a rigid cube/some rigid cubes with some certain mass and MOI is simulated.
+With the drag of the mouse, the external force can also be added to  the cube.
 * Projectile
 * Single spring
 * Double springs and double cubes

-As you can see in the demo below, the simulation of the dynamics and kinematics process is very well.
+As you can see in the demo below, the simulation of the dynamics and kinematics process is very well and stable.
 ![](images/a5-demo1.gif)
 *Figure 6: Dynamics of the cube under different situations: 1.
 Projectile, 2.
 Single Spring, 3.
 Double Springs*